bhartiy/learnsellacious/pages/42.plugins/sellacious-gst/docs.md

 ![](hsn-sac-2.png)

-## GST Orders and Invoices:
+## GST details in invoices/emails:

-Sellacious comes with inbuilt template manager, which allows you to
+Sellacious comes with inbuilt email and invoice template manager, which allows you to edit the email/invoices templates as you desired.